 James Rosenquist is an American painter with close ties to the Pop Art movement.
 Rosenquist combined abstraction and painterly realism to create a series of large-scale paintings addressing pop culture, consumerism/commercialism, and modern history.
 Due to the large scale of these paintings, as well as the way he handles the paint, his representational images often become abstract - such as the spaghetti in his creative art paintings, I Love you with my Ford or F-111.

-Thaneeya McArdle (that's me!) is a contemporary American artist who works in a composite realism style, combining photorealistically-rendered images of animals with abstract backgrounds.
-She also creates spiritual art in a composite style, which you can see here.
+Thaneeya McArdle (that's me!) is a contemporary American artist who works in a composite realism style, often combining photorealistically-rendered images of animals with abstract backgrounds.